Deep learning for classifying dynamical states from time series via recurrence plots: Abstract

 \section{Abstract}

-Recurrence Quantification Analysis (RQA) is a widely used method for capturing the dynamical structure embedded in time series data, relying on the analysis of recurrence patterns in the reconstructed phase space via recurrence plots.
+Recurrence Quantification Analysis (RQA) is a widely used method for capturing the dynamical structure embedded in time series data, relying on the analysis of recurrence patterns in the reconstructed phase space via recurrence plots(RPs).
 Although RQA proves effective across a range of applications, it typically requires the computation of multiple quantitative measures, making it both computationally intensive and sensitive to parameter choices.
-In this study, we adopt an alternative approach that bypasses manual feature selection and extraction by directly using recurrence plot images as input to a deep learning model.
-We propose a new dual-branch deep learning architecture specifically designed to efficiently capture the complex dynamical features encoded in RPs.
-We also compare its performance against a baseline ResNet-50 model for classifying the dynamical behavior of time series using recurrence plots.
-Our dual-branch model, trained exclusively on simulated time series, accurately and efficiently distinguishes among six distinct classes: periodic, quasi-periodic, chaotic, hyperchaotic, white noise, and red noise.
-To assess its generalizability, we apply the trained model to time series generated from standard Lorenz and Rössler systems, neither of which is included in the training set, as well as to experimental datasets from a Chua circuit and observational light curves of the variable stars AC Her, SX Her, and Chi Cygni.
-In all cases, the model outperforms the baseline and yields predictions that align with the known dynamics of these systems.
-These results further demonstrate the robustness and versatility of our deep learning framework, underscoring the potential of RP based models as fast, accurate, and scalable tools for classifying dynamical states in both synthetic and real-world time series data.
+In this study, we adopt an alternative approach that bypasses computation of recurrence measures, by directly using images of RP as input to a deep learning model.
+We propose a new dual-branch deep learning model named as DBResNet-50 build up on the ResNet-50 architecture and specifically designed to efficiently capture the complex dynamical features encoded in RPs.
+We compare its performance with standard ResNet-50 and MobileNetV2 and find that DBResNet-50 consistently outperforms both benchmark models.
+Our DBResNet-50 model, trained exclusively on simulated time series, accurately classifies seven dynamical regimes—periodic, quasi-periodic, chaotic, hyperchaotic, white noise, pink noise, and red noise while consistently outperforming ResNet-50 and MobileNetV2.
+Further to assess its generalizability, we test the trained model to RP images generated from standard dynamical systems, which are not included in the training set, as well as to experimental datasets from a Chua circuit, X-ray light curves from the black-hole system GRS 1915+105, and observational light curves of the variable stars AC Her, SX Her, and Chi Cygni.
+In all cases, DBResNet-50 outperforms and correctly predicts the known dynamics of these systems.
+The model further infers the relative contributions of deterministic and stochastic components within a signal, as we observe through the analyses of temperature data from Ladakh and Ranchi locations.
+These results further demonstrate the robustness and versatility of our deep learning framework, underscoring the potential of RP image based models as fast, accurate, and scalable tools for classifying dynamical states in both synthetic and real-world time series data.